bgins/elm-pages-blog/content/posts/mergesort.md

 Expressiveness and type inference are a couple of the benefits of a Haskell merge sort.
 The benefits should be weighed against the performance cost.
-A Haskell merge sort implementation is probably not the best choice in many cases, but it is a nice choice when you can make it.
+A Haskell merge sort implementation is probably not the best choice in some cases, but it is a nice choice when you can make it.